-When it comes to internet leads, optimizing your conversion can have an exponential impact on the bottom line of your business.
-Let's break this down right out of the gates so that you know these strategies are worth investing 5-10 minutes of your time into learning more about.
+When it comes to mortgage leads, optimizing your conversion rate can have an exponential impact on the bottom line of your business.
+Let’s break mortgage lead conversion down right out of the gates so that you know these strategies are worth investing 5-10 minutes of your time into learning more about.
 I speak of the average conversion rate of our platform in the context of my team being able to coach up our clients on the following strategies.
 This average conversion rate is approximately 3% but we hear of people often who worked Zillow leads or Realtor.com leads and claim to have gotten only a 1% conversion.
 When we hear that a prospective client was converting leads at less than 2%, we know we have a huge coaching opportunity to help them get their conversion to double or even triple in some cases.

-Working internet leads to some degree is a science.
+Working mortgage leads to some degree is a science.
 If you have automated follow up systems engaging with the lead in less than a minute, and you have scheduled your follow up activities appropriately and have quality long-term drip campaign content, you can expect an average conversion rate on your leads and decent ROI.
 However, what if you want to take this a step further?
-What if you don't have automated follow up and you just want to make the most of the leads that are put in front of you?
+What if you don’t have automated follow up and you just want to make the most of the leads that are put in front of you?
 This is where converting internet leads becomes more of an art than a science.
 This is where it becomes more important than ever to understand the following strategies so that you can become a pro at taking online inquiries and turning them into closings for you and your referral partners.

 Remember, internet leads don’t become internet leads because they want to talk to a salesman or, in this case, a loan officer.
 No, internet leads are real-life people that are searching the web for an answer to a question that YOU have the answer to.
 It’s up to you to show that you’re the best person to answer that question for them and that you’re valuable enough to keep around for their preapproval and eventually (hopefully soon) the mortgage for their upcoming home purchase or refinance.
 So what are these strategies and how can you use them in your business?